ktrzeciaknubisa/jxcore-tutorial-ghost-packaged/README.md

     jx ghost.jx

 This will extract all files and folders of original project and run main file (`ghost/index.js`).
+As a conclusion, JXcore packaging makes it possible to have single file as a project which can be run anywhere with a single command.